...

 Guide to the Body Language of Touching

-Welcome to this guide of how to use touch in your communication.
+Welcome to this guide on how to use touch in your communication.

-In this 2 parts guide I will do my best to explain the things you need to consider in body language and touching. in context.
-My aim here is explain the main principles and let you be the judge of how implement it in your life.
+In this 2 parts guide, I will do my best to explain the things you need to consider in body language and touching. in context.
+My aim here is to explain the main principles and let you be the judge of how to implement them in your life.

 What we can communicate through touch?